Pharmacovigilance: Signal detection and risk management

 Course details

-Early Bird: Register before 1 August 2023 and save DKK 3,000 on the original prices stated below.
+Early Bird: Register by 27 March 2024 and save DKK 3,000 on the original prices stated below.

 *Consent to Atrium to process your personal data for student administration purposes needed.